 Putting this type of content offer onto your website has been proven to increase your conversion rate from visitors to leads.
 It’s the type of thing we do as a matter of course with Inbound Marketing.

-Once you have their email address you can then market to them.
+Once you have their email address and they have agreed to your GDPR conditions, you can then market to them.
 DO NOT SELL

 These people aren’t ready yet, remember.
 Instead of selling to them, you should nurture them with helpful content.
 Answer the questions they are asking and counter any objections they may have.
 That is being helpful